-During 2020:
+During 2021:

-- Cloud seeding operations did not commence when the freezing level over the catchment was greater than 1600 m. - There was one instance where the freezing level rose above 1600 m during operations leading to the suspension or termination of operations. - There were no operations with observed freezing levels between 1550-1600 m; therefore additional controls were not triggered.
+- Cloud seeding operations did not commence when the freezing level over the catchment was greater than 1600 m. - There was one instance where the freezing level rose above 1600 m during operations leading to the suspension or termination of operations.